ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

 - Example content for different types of procedures (e.g., bioinformatics pipelines, laboratory procedures, training protocols) as appropriate.

-Throughout the guidance we have focussed on four procedure case studies to illustrate how the modular SOP structure can be applied in practice:
+Throughout the guidance we have focussed on five procedure case studies to illustrate how the modular SOP structure can be applied in practice:

 .. dropdown:: 🧬 Bioinformatics Procedure